-Changes in this permit include the addition of ammonia and E. coli final effluent limits and the removal of temperature.
+Changes in this permit include the addition of E.coli.
 See Part VII of the Fact Sheet for further information regarding the addition and removal of effluent parameters.
-Special conditions were updated to include the addition of reporting of Non-detects and bypass reporting requirements.
+Special conditions were updated to include the reporting of Non-detects.

 Part II - Operator Certification Requirements